-Things Nurses Deal with that Make Others Squirm
+7 Things Nurses Deal with that Make Others Freak Out

 Written By: Lee Nelson

 Being a nurse involves seeing, hearing, smelling, touching and dealing with some of life’s not-so-pleasant things.
-Nurses face it all from the most gross to the most stunning situations that would make the normal person squirm or run.
-They build up an immunity to it, but it’s still something that can make them very weary.
+Nurses face it all from the grossest to the most stunning situations that would make the normal person squirm or run.
+They build up an immunity to it, but it’s still something that can make them very wary.
 Yet, they never stop a beat of helping the patients that they have been trained to see through it all.

 “We see it all,” says Barb Gallogly.
 She is senior lecturer and coordinator for Post Baccalaureate Nursing Program at Henry Predolin School of Nursing at Edgewood College, Madison, Wis.